star-micronics/star-cloudprnt-for-woocommerce/readme.txt

 == Changelog ==

 = 2.0.1 =
-* Do not print any blank lines if the items footer text is empty
+* Do not print any blank lines when the title, or item footer text is empty
 * Add some mailchimp metadata key names to the defailt exclusions list
 * Change the timing for registering settings, to avoid reported issue with accessing settings with their default value.
 * Remove all settings when uninstalled